pulpgrinder/passiflora/README.md

 ## About this project

-This code was developed through an iterative process involving human-guided prompting of a large language model (LLM), followed by review, editing, refinement, and original contributions by the author.To the extent the work contains copyrightable human-authored elements (including structure, modifications, arrangements, and additions), it is Copyright (c) 2026 by Anthony W. Hursh.
+This code was developed through an iterative process involving human-guided prompting of a large language model (LLM), followed by review, editing, refinement, and original contributions by the author.
+To the extent the work contains copyrightable human-authored elements (including structure, modifications, arrangements, and additions), it is Copyright (c) 2026 by Anthony W. Hursh.
 The project is distributed under the terms of the MIT License (see LICENSE file for full text).
 Portions generated directly by AI may not be independently copyrightable under current U.S. law.